National Care Service

 Shared Care Scotland, along with the other National Carer Organisations, published a briefing on the National Care Service ahead of the Stage 1 Debate.

-The NCS draft legislation also contains an amendment to the existing Carers (Scotland) Act 2016 to introduce a legal right to personalised short breaks support for unpaid carers.
+The Care Reform (Scotland) Bill also contained an amendment to the existing Carers (Scotland) Act 2016 to introduce a legal right to personalised short breaks support for unpaid carers.

 This right is intended to ensure that all carers will be able to take sufficient breaks from providing care.